luxxurri/glitchfaq/README.md

 The other way of undeleting a project is to simply scroll down to the Deleted Projects :bomb: section of your profile.
 There you can find a list of every single project that you’ve deleted, and buttons to undelete them.

 ## Which languages and frameworks are supported on Glitch?
-Glitch only supports Node.js, however, it is possible to integrate others.
+Glitch officially supports Node.js only.
+However, it is possible to integrate other languages or frameworks.

 ## Can I make my project stay online?
-You may have noticed that glitch projects shut off after about 5min of not being open.
-This may be an issue for some people.
+You may have noticed that glitch app shuts off after about 5 minutes of not being open.
 You can solve this be pinging your bot with an external site.
-People like [uptime robot](https://uptimerobot.com) but others such as [cron-job.org](https://cron-job.org) work.
-Note your prject will reboot after 12h but is barely noticable, unless you have a big startup time.
+Services, such as [Uptime Robot](https://uptimerobot.com), [cron-job.org](https://cron-job.org), etc. can be utilized to achieve that.
+Note that your app will reboot after 12 hours but is barely noticable, unless you have a big startup time.

 ## I need more help!
-Try the offical [glitch FAQ](https://glitch.com/help) or ask on the [glitch support site](https://support.glitch.com/)
+Try the offical [Glitch FAQ](https://glitch.com/help) (if the question is not answered or present), ask on the [Glitch Forums](https://support.glitch.com).